Skip to content

 72. Commitment to no hunting or only sustainable hunting of species?

-The company commits to no hunting of all species in its operations.
+The company commits to only allow sustainable hunting of species by local communities for subsistence purposes in its operations.

 73. Commitment to no hunting or only sustainable hunting of species applies to all suppliers?